Letztes Update: 01. Juni 2025

 Antwort der Redaktion

-While there isn't a one-size-fits-all formula, a common method to estimate marathon calories burned is to multiply your weight in pounds by the number of miles run, and then by a factor of 0.63.
-This provides a rough estimate, but individual variations are inevitable.
+While there isn't a one-size-fits-all formula, a common method to estimate calories burned is to multiply your weight in pounds by the distance in miles and then adjust for pace.
+Online calculators can provide more personalized estimates by considering additional factors like age and gender.

 If you're looking to maximize calorie burn during a marathon, consider incorporating interval training into your preparation.
-This can improve your overall fitness and increase your calorie expenditure.
-Additionally, maintaining a balanced diet and staying hydrated are crucial for optimal performance.
+This can help increase your overall speed and endurance.
+Additionally, focusing on a balanced diet and staying hydrated can support your energy levels throughout the race.

-In conclusion, while the number of calories burned during a marathon can vary, understanding the factors involved can help you better prepare and set realistic expectations.
-Whether you're running for fitness, competition, or personal achievement, knowing your marathon calories burned can be a valuable part of your training strategy.
+In conclusion, while the number of marathon calories burned can vary, understanding the influencing factors can help you estimate your personal energy expenditure more accurately.
+Whether you're running for fitness, competition, or personal achievement, knowing these details can enhance your marathon experience.

 Last updated 3 mins ago